learn-co-curriculum/phase-4-project-guidelines/README.md

 - Use controller validations to alter back end json response to front end.
   The response should pass your object if the creation, update, or deletion succeeds.
-However, the response should pass error messages to the front end and displayed if the action fails.
+However, the response should pass error messages to the front end and display them if the action fails.
 HINT: Utilize `record.errors`.
 - Properly update front end state upon successful response from a POST, PATCH, or DELETE request.
 That is to say, you should NOT rely on another GET request or redirect to update front end state of your application.